huanglikun/BRM/README.md

   This file contains one line to show the theoretical threshold (assuming AF = 0.5 in the population) and a 11 columns table following.
 The AF is defined by the allele from Parent 1.

-  The data tabe described as below:
+  The data table described as below:

   | Column | Heading | Description |
   | :---: | --- | --- |